 Ability to work effectively as part of a team - Essential A/I

 Equality and Diversity

-Able to work on own initiative, organising and prioritising own and others’ workloads to changing and often tight deadlines - Essential A/I
+Able to work on own initiative, organising and prioritising own workload to set deadlines - Essential A/I

 The client requests no contact from agencies or media sales.